 Fentanyl functions in a manner similar to most opioids: by attaching to opioid receptors in the brain when smoked, eaten, injected or snorted.
 These are the same receptors that endorphins bond to in times of pleasure or excitement or to control pain.
 This is what makes opioids effective as pain medications in a clinical setting.
 These effects are why drugs like fentanyl cause a rush of pleasurable feelings, which creates an intoxicating sensation that results in continued use.

-Signs of Fentanyl Addiction
+Signs and Symptoms of Fentanyl Addiction

-Intense withdrawal symptoms accompanying fentanyl use disorder can include shaking, sweating, agitation, irritation, inability to sleep, drowsiness and weight loss.
-Not all of these signs are present for everyone; the extent of withdrawal will depend on the severity of the addiction, the time between doses and differences in physical response.
+Severe withdrawal symptoms accompanying fentanyl use disorder can include shaking, sweating, agitation, irritation, inability to sleep, drowsiness and weight loss.
+Not all of these signs are present for everyone; the extent of fentanyl withdrawal will depend on the severity of the addiction, the time between doses and differences in physical response.

 Any combination of these warning signs should be seen as a need for fentanyl addiction treatment.
 It may be hard to convince an active user to seek help, but due to the extreme dangers of fentanyl and similar opioids, drug abuse treatment often can’t wait.
 Encouraging a fentanyl user to confront their drug abuse is one of the most important steps in promoting sobriety.